 Bone broth helps reduce inflammation, including that in the brain, and it’s a lot harder to heal the brain if the gut is unhealthy.
 There’s new studies that show brain inflammation is linked to ADHD, depression, and dementia.
 People who switch to a diet that includes bone broth report an improvement in both mood and memory.

-Should I drink beef or chicken broth?
+Should I drink beef or chicken bone broth?

 The main difference between beef bone broth and chicken bone broth is flavor.
 Beef broth is better for richer stews, or for combining with roasted vegetables.
 Chicken broth is more mild and great for vegetable purees.